Computer History - 2012

 Intel starts using FinFETs for its commercial devices moving forward.

-Facebook announces its intentions of purchasing Instagram for 1 billion dollars in cash and stock in April 2012.
-The deal is later finalized September 6, 2012.
+Facebook announced its intentions of purchasing Instagram for 1 billion dollars in cash and stock in April 2012.
+The deal was later finalized on September 6, 2012.

-Google sells Google SketchUp to Trimble on June 1, 2012.
+Google sold Google SketchUp to Trimble on June 1, 2012.

 Computer pioneer deaths in 2012

 Kurt Lehovec passed away on February 17, 2012 (Age: 93).

 Thomas Cover passed away on March 26, 2012 (Age: 73).